cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-`basic_string_view` declares a named lifetime parameter, `a`, which models the lifetime of of the view.
+String concatenation forms a temporary string.
+The temporary string doesn't have any lifetime parameters.
+It owns its data and has _value semantics_.
+We form a `string_view` using the temporary string. `basic_string_view` declares a named lifetime parameter, `a`, which models the lifetime of of the view.
 The view has _reference semantics_, and it needs a lifetime for the purpose of live analysis.
 The lifetime of this view will originate with a loan on a string, which owns the data, and is kept live when using the view.
 Mutating or dropping the string while there's a live loan on it makes the program ill-formed.
 This is how borrow checking protects against use-after-free errors.

-String concatenation forms a temporary string.
 Initializing `sv` invokes the conversion function on that temporary.
 The conversion function _borrows_ self, meaning there's a loan on the object of the call (that is, the temporary object).
 The lifetime argument written out in the conversion functions' declaration; rather, it's assigned during lifetime elision, which is part of [normalization](#lifetime-normalization).
 The return type of the conversion function is a string_view.
 Since string_view has a lifetime parameter, `a`, lifetime elision invents a lifetime argument for the return type and constrains the lifetime of the `self` reference to outlive it.
 This is all established in the declaration.
 Callers don't look inside function definitions during borrow checking.
 Both the caller and callee agree on the lifetime contracts.
 This creates a chain of constraints that relate all uses of a reference to its original loan.

 The `str` accessor provides the implementation.
 It constructs a `basic_string_view` and bypasses the runtime UTF-8 check by passing a `no_utf_check` argument.
 As with Rust, Safe C++ strings guarantee their contents are well-formed UNICODE code points.